faster-cpython/benchmarking-public/README.md

 - `benchmark_base`: If checked, the base of the selected branch will also be benchmarked.
   The base is determined by running `git merge-base upstream/main $ref`.
 - `pystats`: If checked, collect the pystats from running the benchmarks.
-- `perf`: If checked, collect Linux perf profiling data.
-Benchmark results are not reliable in this mode, and are therefore not saved to the repository.
-See [collecting Linux perf profiling data](#collecting-linux-perf-profiling-data) for more information.
 - `publish`: If checked, the results will be published in the public [ideas repo](https://github.com/faster-cpython/ideas) upon successful completion.

 To watch the progress of the benchmark, select it from the 🔒 [benchmark action page](https://github.com/faster-cpython/benchmarking/actions/workflows/benchmark.yml).